-BARRIERS IN THE FIGH IT AGAINST TB 2.4 (Objective C): Support the adoption and scale-up of effective, innovative approaches from TB REACH and other initia itives by mobilizing domestic and/or external funding.
-Indicator Percentage of approaches funded by TB REACH that are part of national plans and/or are being scaled up ("scale up of TB REACH approaches").
-Definition "Scale up" defined as included in national plans and/or are being scaled up through domestic or external funding such as the Global Fund.
-Rationale for use Provides a direct measure of approaches funded by TB REACH that are being incorporated into national strategic plans and/or being scaled up through the domestic or other external funding (non-TB REACH).
-Active collaboration with the Global Fund is already initiated to formalize this process, Numerator X 100% How it is measured Denominator Numerator: Approaches funded by TB REACH are part of national plans and/or being scaled up through domestic and/or or external funding Denominator: All approaches funded by TB REACH Baselines and Baseline: 2010-2015 (21%) Target(s) Target: 2016-2020 (33%) Data source Grantee reports, NSPs and Global Fund concept notes/applications Limitations This does not capture the quality or effectiveness of the approaches/ programmes being scaled up or other factors (e.g. political influence) that may impact national decisions to scale up.
+2.4 (Objective C): Support the adoption and scale-up of effective, innovative approaches from TB REACH and other initiatives by mobilizing domestic and/or external funding.
+Percentage of approaches funded by TB REACH that are part of national Indicator plans and/or are being scaled up ("scale up of TB REACH approaches").
+"Scale up" defined as included in national plans and/or are being scaled Definition up through domestic or external funding such as the Global Fund.
+Provides a direct measure of approaches funded by TB REACH that are being incorporated into national strategic plans and/or being scaled up Rationale for use through the domestic or other external funding (non-TB REACH).
+Active collaboration with the Global Fund is already initiated to formalize this process, Numerator Х 100% Denominator How it is measured Numerator: Approaches funded by TB REACH are part of national plans and/or being scaled up through domestic and/or or external funding Denominator: All approaches funded by TB REACH Baseline: 2010-2015 (21%) Baselines and Target(s) Target: 2016-2020 (33%) Data source Grantee reports, NSPs and Global Fund concept notes/applications This does not capture the quality or effectiveness of the approaches/ programmes being scaled up or other factors (e.g. political influence) that may impact national decisions to scale up.
 It also may or may not capture TB REACH approaches that are adopted or being scaled up in countries that have not been funded by TB REACH.
-Also, given that the purpose of TB REACH is to innovate, not all approaches will be successful or merit national scale up, hence the target of 33% (or one-third) - this is an increase on the approximately 20% which were scaled-up from Waves 1-4.
+Also, given that the purpose of Limitations TB REACH is to innovate, not all approaches will be successful or merit national scale up, hence the target of 33% (or one-third) - this is an increase on the approximately 20% which were scaled-up from Waves 1-4.
 This indicator will often come with some delay as even successful approaches take some time to be incorporated into national plans or other funding.

-GOAL 3: FACILITATE WORLDWIDE, EQUITABLE ACCESS TO TB MEDICINES AND DIAGNOSTICS INCLUDING NEW TOOLS, ACROSS SECTORS 3.1 (Objective A): Mar 3.1 (Objective A): Manage and coordinate market activities across all stakeholders Indicator Number of GDF TB market roadmaps endorsed by stakeholders ("market coordination").
+GOAL 3: FACILITATE WORLDWIDE, EQUITABLE ACCESS TO TB MEDICINES AND DIAGNOSTICS INCLUDING NEW TOOLS, ACROSS SECTORS portiono or rumedici Indicator Number of GDF TB market roadmaps endorsed by stakeholders ("market coordination").
 Definition Market roadmaps are brief documents that describe market inefficiencies as well as agreed-upon objectives, interventions, and targets.
 Market roadmaps will be developed in consistent formats for specific products or for cross-cutting initiatives.
 Rationale for use Stakeholder endorsement demonstrates recognition of GDF's thought leadership and coordination role with regard to market activities.
 Coordination of stakeholders should ensure all stakeholders are working toward common goals and should minimize duplication of effort.
-How it is measured Stakeholders include those organizations who are members in the GDF TB Procurement and Market-Shaping Working Group.
-Roadmaps will be developed for a sub-set of GDF products or initiatives "as tracers" for overall performance.
+Stakeholders include those organizations who are members in the GDF TB Procurement and Market-Shaping Working Group.
+How it is measured Roadmaps will be developed for a sub-set of GDF products or initiatives "as tracers" for overall performance.
 Roadmaps may not be drug specific.
 For example, the first coordinated activity will likely be to agree on and implement a prioritization scheme to send the right signals to suppliers on the medicines, formulations of highest priority.
-Endorsemen t will be measured by formal sign off for roadmaps, as noted in meeting minutes, by the GDF TB Procurement and Market-Shaping Working Group.
-Baseline and Baseline: 2015 (0) Target(s) Targets (cumulative): 2016 (1); 2017 (3); 2018 (4); 2019 (5); 2020 (6) Data source GDF Order Management System data Market data from non-GDF sources Published papers and reports Limitations Stakeholder endorsement may not preclude key actors from continuing to operate or make decisions based on their own institutional interests in a manner that is inconsistent with stakeholder consensus or in a manner that duplicates efforts.
+Endorsement will be measured by formal sign off for roadmaps, as noted in meeting minutes, by the GDF TB Procurement and Market-Shaping Working Group.
+Baseline and Baseline: 2015 (0) Target(s) Targets (cumulative): 2016 (1); 2017 (3); 2018 (4); 2019 (5); 2020 (6) GDF Order Management System data Data source Market data from non-GDF sources Published papers and reports Limitations Stakeholder endorsement may not preclude key actors from continuing to operate or make decisions based on their own institutional interests in a manner that is inconsistent with stakeholder consensus or in a manner that duplicates efforts.